oracle/vagrant-projects/OracleAPEX/README.md

 2. Change into the OracleAPEX folder
 3. Download the Oracle Database XE 18.4 installation rpm file from OTN into this folder - first time only:
 [https://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html](https://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html)
-4. Download the Oracle Application Express 18c - All Languages - into this folder - first time only:
+4. Download the Oracle APEX into this folder - first time only:
 [https://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html](https://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html)
-5. Download Oracle Rest Data Services (ORDS) 18c into this folder - first time only:
+5. Download Oracle Rest Data Services (ORDS) into this folder - first time only:
 [https://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html](https://www.oracle.com/technetwork/developer-tools/rest-data-services/downloads/index.html)
 4. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
 Ensure you have (a good) internet connection as the scripts will update the virtual box to the latest via `yum`.